Putting Patients First

 For more information on the Putting Patients First Board and a summary of its work please click here.

-During Spring/summer 2015 we will be arranging an Experienced Based Design workshop which will look in detail at the experience people have had when they have made a complaint.
+During spring/summer 2015 we held an Experience Based Design workshop which looked in detail at the experience people have had when they have made a complaint.

 Experience Based Design (EBD) is a method of working with patients, families, carers and staff to improve services.
 The interaction of patients with the services they access, how the service ‘feels’ or is experienced, is given equal importance alongside safety and effectiveness.

-We want to use this experience to improve the way complaints to the NHS are managed across the city.
-If you would like to be part of the EBD workshop we would like to hear from you via Colin.firstname.lastname@example.org
+We will use this experience to improve the way complaints to the NHS are managed across the city.
+To learn more contact Colin.firstname.lastname@example.org.

 Hull CCG backs national Sign up to Safety campaign